"Hello, Internet. Welcome to Game Theory."

 - Two First Names: The host of the show, Matthew Patrick.

-- Up to Eleven: If you thought Aerith's death wasn't tragic enough, MatPat's Game Theory makes it much worse.
+- Up to Eleven: If you thought Aerith's death wasn't tragic enough, MatPat's Game Theory manages to make it much worse.

 But hey, that's just a theory!
 A Game Theory!
 Thanks for watching.